 The second method is to create a symbolic link using Command Prompt.
 A symbolic link is a bit like the shortcuts to programs, folders and websites which attach to the desktop.
 When Windows or any program tries to access the folder, the symbolic link redirects it to the new location.
 To put it simply, this method change program files location for Windows 10/8/7.

 Step 3.
-Create a symbolic link with mklink.
+Create a symbolic link with soft link mklink/D link target.

 mklink /D “Program Files” “D: Program Files”